manticoresoftware/manticoresearch/manual/Reporting_bugs.md

 `DEBUG` statement is designed to call different internal or vip commands for dev/testing purposes.
 It is not intended for production automation, since the syntax of `subcommand` part may be freely changed in any build.

-Call `DEBUG` without params to show list of useful commands (in general) and subcommands (of `DEBUG` statement) available at the moment.
+Call `DEBUG` without params to show list of useful commands (in general) and subcommands (of `DEBUG` statement) available at current context.

-However you can invoke `DEBUG` without params to know which subcommands of the statement are available in any particular case:

 ```sql
 MySQL [(none)]> debug;